 If Your Sales Team Doesn’t Trust Marketing Data, You Don’t Have a Growth System

-In the competitive landscape of Australian B2B services, a silent but costly fracture is undermining growth engines across the country: sales teams that openly dismiss or quietly ignore the data coming from marketing.
+In B2B organisations, a silent but costly fracture is undermining growth.
+Sales teams openly dismiss or quietly ignore the data coming from marketing.

-This isn't a simple communication breakdown or a personality clash.
+This is not just a communication issue.
 It is a structural failure.
 When your sales team doesn't trust the numbers, the leads, or the insights marketing provides, you don't have a people problem, you have a broken growth system.

-Misaligned metrics destroy pipeline velocity.
+Misaligned metrics slow pipeline velocity.
 Activity feels high, but revenue stalls.
-This piece explains why that trust deficit exists, how it systematically cripples your growth, and provides a clear path to rebuild alignment through a revenue diagnostic checklist.
+This piece explains why that trust deficit exists, how it impacts growth, and how to rebuild alignment through a practical revenue diagnostic checklist.

 The Trust Deficit Is a Metric Problem, Not a People Problem

-Marketing is typically measured on top-of-funnel metrics: lead volume, website traffic, and content engagement.
-Sales is measured on bottom-line results: closed deals, revenue, and quota attainment.
-When marketing celebrates a surge in MQLs (Marketing Qualified Leads) that sales perceives as unqualified, distrust grows.
+Marketing is typically measured on top-of-funnel metrics like lead volume and engagement.
+Sales is measured on closed deals, revenue, and quota attainment.
+When marketing celebrates lead volume that sales does not consider qualified, distrust builds quickly.

 The Incompatible Metrics Trap

-Research by Brixon Group found that 76% of companies with pronounced silos use incompatible performance metrics for marketing and sales.
-When each team is chasing different goals with different definitions of success, collaboration becomes impossible, and data from the other side is automatically discounted.
+Analysis from Brixon Group shows that companies operating in silos often rely on disconnected performance metrics.
+This makes alignment between marketing and sales difficult.
+When each team is working toward different outcomes, shared accountability becomes difficult and data from the other side is discounted.

 Opaque Data Leads to Overlooked Opportunities

-A McKinsey analysis highlights that "the biggest culprit is often opaque data, which leads to overlooked opportunities."
-When sales cannot trace a lead's journey or understand the intent data behind it, they default to their own intuition, leaving revenue on the table.
+A McKinsey & Company analysis highlights that “the biggest culprit is often opaque data, which leads to overlooked opportunities.”
+When sales cannot trace how a lead was generated or what signals indicate relevance, they rely on intuition instead of data.

-Pipeline velocity, the speed at which leads move through your funnel to revenue, is the lifeblood of predictable growth.
-When sales and marketing metrics are misaligned, velocity slows to a crawl.
+Pipeline velocity, the speed at which leads convert into revenue, is critical for predictable growth.
+When sales and marketing operate on misaligned metrics, that velocity slows.

 When Activity Masks Stagnation